-There’s only one thing Jayden Lee is nervous about when he speaks of his upcoming 107-kilometre (km) fundraiser run from Chilliwack to BC Children’s Hospital.
+There’s only one thing Jayden Lee was nervous about when he spoke of his upcoming 107-kilometre (km) fundraiser run from Chilliwack to BC Children’s Hospital.

-“Definitely running 107 kilometres,” he said with a laugh.
+“Definitely running 107 kilometres,” he said with a laugh, back in March of this year.

-The 22-year-old Chilliwack Realtor has a personal connection to BC Children’s – he was diagnosed with leukaemia when he was an avid runner at the age of 16, and was treated at the Vancouver-based hospital for years.
+The 22-year-old Chilliwack Realtor has a personal connection to BC Children’s – he was diagnosed with leukaemia at the age of 16, and the avid runner was treated at the Vancouver-based hospital for years.

 “I actually found out I was sick from running,” he said.